 I have a little hacksaw but, it didn’t work too well and then I have a large saw which was way too big for the little space but, after some finagling, I got it pretty flush.
 You’ll still need to fill the edges around the plug with wood filler.

 The bottom shelf was made from 3/16″ plywood we had gotten forever ago at Lowe’s.
-I used it for this cute little scroll.
+I also used it for this cute little Christmas scroll.
 It was bowed but, we had enough of it.
 Pretty bowed, huh?

 Before we could attach the shelf using glue and the brad nailer, we had to mark where the original screws were so we didn’t hit them.
 They were holding the entire base on so we couldn’t remove them.
 Actually, I could have removed them just to drill those same screws back down into the new shelf and back into the base but, I simply didn’t want to.